neuronflicker/CTF/BrixelWinterEdition2020/Internet/HidingInTheBackground/README.md

 We right clicked on the background, and selected *Inspect...* to open the developer tools (this was in the [Brave](https://brave.com/) browser - the same tools as in any [Chromium](https://www.chromium.org/Home) based browser).

 Here we scroll to find the inclusion of the background.
-This then shows that where we clicked, the background was inherited from body, so we clicked in the link to body, and scrolled again to find the background:
+This then shows that where we clicked, the background was inherited from body, so we clicked on the link to the body, and scrolled again to find the background:

 ![Body styles](body_styles.png)